 Coming back to the people who are interested in also starting a career in DEI.
 Is there anything that you can advise or recommend?

-I would suggest doing some research about what the job is practically like.
+I would suggest doing some research about what the work in D&I is practically like.
 There are great blog posts out there about what to expect day to day from a DEI job.
 I think a lot of people have this expectation that diversity work is this really fun grassroots activism, like working with your favorite non-profit, advocating for equal rights for all.
 In reality, it is a lot more boring than that and more about slowly and steadily advocating for change inside complex systems and hierarchies.

 And much of the work is also about finding compromises among stakeholders with vastly different motivations and understandings of what DEI means.
 Oftentimes, the job is focused on trying to get some sort of solution where both sides feel like they’ve succeeded.

 And lastly, project and stakeholder management is very important, probably more important than most other things.
 Because if you cannot get people to collaborate together or manage a big company-wide project, it is really difficult to push things forward.

 That’s my take, but everyone’s experience will vary, of course!